 The legal theory apparent authority, generally applies to contractors and not the government.
 This issue was made clear in the case of Peter Bauwens Bauunternehmung GmbH Co.
 KG, ASBCA No. 44679, 98-1 BCA j 29,551 at 146,497, aff’d, 194 F.3d 1338 (Fed.
 Cir.
 1999).

 When assessing apparent authority, courts look at the conduct of the principal to see if the principal created reasonable belief that the actor was authorized by the principal in the manner relied on.
 This can be viewed as an objective standard.
+It is essential to know the legal difference between actual authority vs apparent authority.

 - Apparent authority can be present through written or spoken words or other conduct of the principal which, if reasonably interpreted, causes another person to think that he consented to the agent’s actions.